ENCODE-DCC/encoded/src/encoded/docs/schema-changes.md

     2) Removing a property from the existing schema.
     3) A property that previously allowed free text is now changed to a possible list of allowed enums.
     4) If an existing enum is removed from a property.
-    5) If one object is migrated into another object.
-    6) Addition of multiple new schema properties leading to substantial changes to an existing schema.

 * Most of the cases described above are examples where there will be a potential conflict for all the existing objects to be validated under the new schema.
 Hence, an additional step of adding an upgrader script will be required.
 This will ensure that all the existing objects will be changed such that they can fit into the new schema that is currently being implemented.

-* While the addition of multiple new schema properties is not going to invalidate any existing objects, it makes sense to update the schema version.
-This will be especially helpful to all the users and submitters who are trying to use these properties to either submit their data or while querying the database using scripts.
+* One more case needs a mention here: When adding multiple new schema properties that would lead to substantial changes within an existing schema, one must update the schema version.
+Even though, the addition of multiple new schema properties is not going to invalidate any existing objects, it would be useful to do so.
+Particularly, this will be helpful to all the submitters and users who are trying to use these properties either to submit their data or while querying the database using scripts.

 **Follow the steps as outlined below**